Documentation Docs

 You can specify one expression that will run against every item (choice, row, column).
 If the expression evaluates to true, the item becomes visible.
 Assign your expression to the choicesVisibleIf, rowsVisibleIf, or columnsVisibleIf property.
 To access the current item, use the {item} operand.

 The following code shows how to specify the choicesVisibleIf property.
 The "default" question includes selected choices from the "installed" question.
-The "secondChoice" question also includes selected choices from the "installed" question, but uses the choiceVisibleIf property to filter out the choice selected in the "default" question.
+The "secondChoice" question also includes selected choices from the "installed" question but uses the choiceVisibleIf property to filter out the choice selected in the "default" question.

 const surveyJson = {